Why corporate portraits against a white background suck

 My point is just because everyone else in your industry has the same look doesn’t mean you have to as well.
 Industry standards are great when you’re trying to measure yourself against your competition.
 They’re not so great when you’re trying to stand out from your competition.

-A good photographer will listen to what’s relevant for your business and clients, help tease out how you want your people to appear in the images, and work within your brand guidelines and corporate style.
+A good photographer will listen to what’s relevant to your business and clients, help tease out how you want your people to appear in the images, and work within your brand guidelines and corporate style.
 They will take all this info and help you select a style which goes way deeper than just the background.
 Besides, the best photographers can make even a shitty fluoro-banked office look more interesting than portraits against a white background.
+Have a look at a few of the examples below, and give me a call to discuss your staff portrait options.